ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ~/
 `-- File5
 ```
-The relative and absolute paths as well as deleting more than one file at a time are what the first two commands are supposed to show.
-Deleting directories requires flags that have caused much harm to many a new Linux user over the years.
+The first two commands are supposed to show relative and absolute paths and delete more than one file at a time.
+Deleting directories requires flags that have caused much harm to many new Linux users over the years.

 #### -r, -f and -rf WARNING
 When you are removing individual files, you only have to make sure that you are removing the correct files.
-When you delete a directory, you should be very careful that you aren't deleting anything important.
+When you delete a directory, you should be careful not to delete anything important.
 Randomly copying `rm -rf` commands and pasting them into your terminal is a bad plan.
-Linux had to add counter measures to the famous `rm -rf /` command that literally deletes your entire system.
+Linux had to add countermeasures to the famous `rm -rf /` command that literally deletes your entire system.
 If you want to delete your entire system, there is a flag that you have to include: `--no-preserve-root`.
-The `-r` stand for recursive, which is what allows the `rm` command to delete files in directories and directories in directories.
+The `-r` stands for recursive, which allows the `rm` command to delete files in directories and directories in directories.
 The `-f` flag is what force the system to actually run the command on all of the files and directories.
 The `-f` flag is to help make sure that you do not delete important files by accident.
 When these two flags are combined, you will delete all files and directories in the specified directory.
 Be very careful when using `rm -rf`, and make sure that it is doing what you want it to, because there is not really a good way to get it back.

 ### Exercise Removing
 Start in `~/exercises/remove/`.